-Western democracy appears to be in retreat around the world.
-Even the United States, the birthplace of modern democracy, is now flirting with the notion of overturning its own election to appease a select few with cult-like devotion to Donald Trump.
-The rise of Trump, however, is the symptom, not the cause of our current predicament.
-Whether you are on the “left” or the “right,” most Americans intuitively feel that their government has lost touch with common people and serves only itself.
+Whether you are on the “left” or the “right,” most Americans feel that their government has lost touch with common people and serves only itself alongside a few vested interests.
 Democracy as we know it seems to be failing, but few can imagine a better system.
-So, I propose a radical idea: democracy without elections.
+That solution may lie in the past; democracy without elections.

 What is forgotten in this discussion is that Western democracy as we know it is still very experimental.
 Only since World War 2 have most nations embarked on this democratic experiment.
-We tend to assume that the arrival of “democracy” in a nation “ends” it political development.
-But what if Western democracy is merely a step toward something even more effective and not an end in itself?
+We tend to assume that the arrival of “democracy” in a nation “ends” its political development.
+But what if Western democracy is not an “end” but merely a step toward something more effective?

 Fearing the Crowd

-Modern democracies, despite their name, are purposely very undemocratic.
+Modern democracies are purposely very undemocratic.
 Take the United States, for example.
-Supreme Court Justices are not elected by the people; they are appointed by the government.
+Supreme Court Justices are not elected by the people; they are appointed.
 The President is “elected” but only through a needlessly complex electoral college system that often overrides the will of the people.
 Congress itself, through the Senate, bestows disproportionate voting power on rural and less populous states.

 Embracing the Crowd

 This was noticed during a jelly bean guessing contest.
 When individuals are asked to guess how many jelly beans are in a jar, each individual answer is likely to be far from accurate.
-But, if you take all of the respondents answers and average them, in effect aggregating the collective wisdom of the group, the resultant number will tend to be more accurate than any single individual’s guess.
+But, if you take all of the respondent’s answers and average them, aggregating the collective wisdom of the group, the resulting number will tend to be more accurate than any single individual’s guess.

 The authors compare this phenomenon to the Indian parable of the blind men and the elephant.
 When blind men, who have never encountered an elephant before, are asked to describe and conceptualize the shape of the elephant, they are unable to do so accurately.